reactjs/react.dev/content/docs/hello-world.md

   - "docs/getting-started-zh-CN.html"
 ---

 The easiest way to get started with React is to use [this Hello World example code on CodePen](codepen://hello-world).
-You don't need to install anything; you can just open it in another tab and follow along as we go through examples.
+You don't need to install anything; you can open it in another tab and follow along as we go through examples.
 If you'd rather use a local development environment, check out the [Installation](/docs/try-react.html) section.

 The smallest React example looks like this: